|Current Job:||Category Manager at Unum|

 What has been a particular impact of studying International Affairs at Tech on your career?

 In addition to the critical thinking skills that all Nunn School degrees instill in their students, my International Affairs degree has given me a broad view of the world which has had a positive impact on my career.
 The beginning of my career involved numerous international experiences both in my first position after undergrad and when I chose to go back to school for a master’s degree.
-My Tech International Affairs education and experiences Studying Abroad equipped me with the skills necessary to approach those international assignments confidently and thus achieve success at them.
-In my current role, I support the Public Affair Business Unit at Anthem.
+My Tech International Affairs education and experiences studying abroad equipped me with the skills necessary to approach those international assignments confidently and thus achieve success at them.
 My background in International Affairs at Tech has been a true advantage as I approach the unique and intricate problems that my Business Partners from this group bring to me for my advice and input.

 How do you think your internship experience(s) helped you with your career endeavors?